-- Our Medical Centre and all our boarding houses display advice on where pupils can seek help, including details of confidential help lines and web sites connecting to external specialists, such as Childline or the Children's Commissioner; - All boarding pupils have access to a telephone helpline, enabling them to call for support in private.
-They are also able to speak in private to their parents; - We encourage our older pupils within the houses to offer advice and support to younger pupils during, for example, registration periods and house events; - The school makes it clear that it will take an active interest in incidents that take place outside school hours, on school visits, trips and events that occur in the vicinity of the school which involve our pupils and which have a bearing on school life and pupils' welfare; - Confidential surveys of pupils' views and experience to provide information to monitor the occurrence of bullying; - The promotion of a positive response to bullying issues through school and house assemblies and through the PSHE programme which includes specific elements on bullying, friendships and self-esteem; - Anti-bullying information is posted within the school buildings and the boarding houses; - Continued sharing of good practice between staff and awareness so that incidents of bullying are dealt with consistently, sensitively and effectively.
+- The School Chaplain is available to give support and guidance to pupils of all faiths and beliefs.
+The Chaplain will provide confidential advice and seek to encourage the development of tolerance, understanding and respect for others in a multi-faith community; - In boarding houses, there are committed teams of residential and non-residential tutors supporting the Housemaster/mistress, the Day Matrons and the Nurses, who act in loco parentis.
+The informal house environment is important in reinforcing a pupil's standards and values, providing the opportunity for friendly, informal discussion of matters of concern to the individual pupil outside of school hours.
+We always work in the context of a close relationship between the Housemaster/mistress and parents/guardians, and would make contact if we were worried about a pupil's wellbeing; - Our Medical Centre and all our boarding houses display advice on where pupils can seek help, including details of confidential help lines and web sites connecting to external specialists, such as Childline or the Children's Commissioner; - All boarding pupils have access to a telephone helpline, enabling them to call for support in private.
+They are also able to speak in private to their parents; we encourage our older pupils within the houses to offer advice and support to younger pupils during, for example, registration periods and house events; - The school makes it clear that it will take an active interest in incidents that take place outside school hours, on school visits, trips and events that occur in the vicinity of the school which involve our pupils and which have a bearing on school life and pupils' welfare; - Confidential surveys of pupils' views and experience are used to provide information to monitor the occurrence of bullying; - We promote a positive response to bullying issues through school and assemblies and through the PSHE programme which includes specific elements on bullying, friendships and self-esteem; - Continued sharing of good practice between staff and awareness so that incidents of bullying are dealt with consistently, sensitively and effectively.
 Anti-Bullying is discussed at various forums to ensure that staff are conversant with the Policy